stylekit/stylekit.github.io/_posts/2016-02-14-Comparing-AnyObject.md

     /**
-     * Returns the index of the first obj that matches the @param item in the @param arr */ func indexOf(arr:Array<AnyObject>,_ item:AnyObject)-> Int{
+     * Returns the index of the first obj that matches the @param item in the @param arr
+     * NOTE: this is for comparing references not values */ func indexOf(arr:Array<AnyObject>,_ item:AnyObject)-> Int{
         for var i = 0; i < arr.count; ++i{